 The part of an object definition that specifies how the base monitor acts and reacts for a particular object type during normal operations.

 automatic switchover (RMS)

-The procedure by which RMS automatically switches control of a userApplication over to another node after specified conditions are detected availability base cluster foundation (CF)
+The procedure by which RMS automatically switches control of a userApplication over to another node after specified conditions are detected.

 See also directed switchover (RMS), failover (RMS, SIS), switchover (RMS), symmetrical switchover (RMS).